Deeming rules apply to your financial investments and help us work out your rate of payment.

 - court documents

-If you are requesting a deeming exemption for a superannuation investment, the evidence you need to provide is the latest statement and other documentation showing the:
+If you are requesting a deeming exemption for a superannuation investment, the evidence you need to provide is the latest statement and other documentation showing:

 - the current value of the investment, and

-- current status of the investment that shows the:
+- the current status of the investment showing:

-- preserved amount, under the Superannuation Industry (Supervision) Act 1993
+- the preserved amount, under the Superannuation Industry (Supervision) Act 1993

-- restricted non-preserved amount, paid on termination of employment
+- the restricted non-preserved amount, paid on termination of employment

-- unrestricted non-preserved amount, previously met release conditions
+- the unrestricted non-preserved amount, previously met release conditions

 If in doubt, check with your superannuation fund to see if any of the investment is accessible.

 The latest statement must be the information that is current at the date of your application.
 If you have had a birthday since you received your last statement, you must obtain an updated statement as your access to the investment may have changed.